 The industry standard for shingles is a limited lifetime warranty.
 The “lifetime” does not necessarily mean the life of the shingles, but it’s for the entire time you own your home/roof.
 Some lifetime warranties are transferrable to new owners, which can be especially helpful if you are replacing your roof in order to sell.
 But, ensure your lifetime warranty is transferrable before installing that new roof.
 Additionally, the lifetime warranty will be for your material warranty, not the workmanship (in the majority of cases).

-Warranty Terms & Vocabulary
+Roof Warranty Terms & Vocabulary

 Because warranties can be very complex and complicated to understand, it can help to know some common terms and lingo used both in warranties and to describe warranty coverage.
-Here are a few industry terms and their definitions to help you understand more fully.
+Here are a few industry terms and their definitions to help you understand them more fully.

 Contractor or Workmanship warranty: As we’ve discussed, the workmanship warranty is offered protection for labor and installation of your new roof.